library(rnaturalearth)

 are both packages for geospatial data. sf

-is the newer package that supports the “simple features” standard and is what I recommend, but you will find examples using the older sp
+is the newer package that supports the “simple features” standard and is what I strongly recommend.

 ggOceanMaps

-is, as the name suggests, focused on ocean map, with coastlines, bathymetry and also glaciers. ggOceanMaps
+is, as the name suggests, focused on ocean map, with coastlines, bathymetry and also glaciers.
+The ggOceanMaps

 Now ggOceanMaps